Alyssa Naeher: International career

-Naeher was a member of the United States U-20 women's national soccer team that played at the 2007 Pan-American Games, where they finished runners-up to the full Brazilian national team.
+Naeher was a member of the United States U-20 national team that played at the 2007 Pan-American Games, where they finished as silver medalists, losing 5–0 in the final to the full Brazilian national team.

-In 2008, Naeher was the starting goalkeeper for the U-20 squad that won the 2008 FIFA U-20 Women's World Cup in Chile.
+In 2008, Naeher was the starting goalkeeper for the U-20 squad that won the 2008 FIFA U-20 World Cup in Chile.
 She started and played in all but one game during the tournament.
-She only conceded one goal throughout the World Cup, which was to North Korea, during the final minutes of the championship game.
+She only conceded one goal throughout the World Cup, which was to North Korea during the final minutes of the championship game.
 She was awarded the Golden Glove Award as the best goalkeeper in the tournament.

-On December 18, 2014, Naeher made her first appearance and start for the United States Women's National team in a 7–0 win over Argentina in the International Tournament of Brazil.
+On December 18, 2014, Naeher made her first appearance and start for the United States Women's National Team in a 7–0 win over Argentina in the International Tournament of Brazil.
 She played the full 90 minutes and earned her first career shutout.

-Naeher was on the roster for the 2015 FIFA Women's World Cup in Canada as a backup for Hope Solo, but did not play as Solo played every minute in goal as the United States won the 2015 World Cup.
+Naeher was on the roster for the 2015 World Cup in Canada as a backup for Hope Solo but did not play, as Solo played every minute in goal as the United States won its third World Cup.

-In July 2016, Naeher was named to the United States Women's Soccer Team roster for the 2016 Summer Olympics in Rio, Brazil.
+In July 2016, Naeher was named to the USWNT roster for the 2016 Summer Olympics in Rio, Brazil.

 Since the United States' loss at the 2016 Summer Olympics, Naeher has become the USWNT's number one goalkeeper, taking over the spot that had been held by Solo for years.

-Naeher was the number one goalkeeper for the United States at the 2018 CONCACAF Women's Championship; she played in four out of the five matches and earned four shutouts.
+Naeher was the primary goalkeeper for the United States at the 2018 CONCACAF Championship; she played in four of the five matches and earned four shutouts.
 The U.S won their second consecutive CONCACAF Championship with a 2–0 win over Canada.